Well, most analyses of the criminal justice system usually highlight the formal aspects of legal administration, but discretion also plays a big part.

 Discretion in the criminal justice system is crucial because it helps the people in charge keep the public safe from those who break the law.

-Although it’s a vital part of the system, discretion can be abused when the judicial action is fanciful, arbitrary, or doesn’t make any sense.
+Although it’s a vital part of the system, discretion can be abused when the judicial action is fanciful, arbitrary, or makes no sense.

 If the defense counsel believes that the trial court judge has taken advantage of the discretion, they can file for an appeal.
-Then, the appellate judge has the responsibility to review whether the trial court judge has taken proper legal actions and followed the law.
+Then, the appellate judge is responsible for reviewing whether the trial court judge has taken proper legal actions and followed the law.

 If a reasonable person could recognize the propriety of the actions of trial courts, then it can’t be claimed that they abused their discretion.